alectsnodgrass/Computational_Physics/Michael/ODEs/Project 3/writeup.md

     X0 = np.asarray(X0)
     Y0 = np.asarray(Y0)

-    #Packaging the solutions for the way I like them.
-It loops over the initial conditions and       #solves.
+    #Packaging the solutions for the way I described above.
+It loops over the initial conditions and
+    #solves.
 This does mean that [X1, Y1], [X2, Y2], ... can't be coupled.

     solutions = [t]
     for i in range(len(X0)):
         sol = solve_ivp(du_dt, t_span, [X0[i], Y0[i]], t_eval = t, method = 'RK45')